 - Create at-home checkpoints to keep diseases from getting into the house in the first place.

 - Ensure that kids get the flu shot, not only because it can mitigate the chance of complications but also to protect their family members.

 - Set up a hand-washing station right inside the doorway with antibacterial hand foam or an alcohol-based hand sanitizer.

 - When kids come home, make sure they remove shoes and put all items aside that are often touched and travel between home and school.

 But those aren’t the only objects kids are touching all day.
-Grabbing backpacks, folders and lunchboxes is important too.
+Grabbing backpacks, folders and lunchboxes are important too.
 They don’t take much to clean.
-Store bought, disposable bleach infused wipes will do the trick.
+Store-bought, disposable bleach infused wipes will do the trick.

 Once the kids are gadget-free and out of the car, Laartz suggests taking a cue from hospitals: Point them to one entry into the home and set up a handwashing station right inside the doorway with antibacterial hand foam or an alcohol-based hand sanitizer.
 Here, kids should remove shoes and put all items aside that are often touched and travel between home and school.
 Not only does this keep viruses from sneaking across the viral DMZ on overlooked objects, it reinforces a household philosophy of cleanliness.

 But there are times when a virus might sneak through the defenses.
 Laartz recommends quarantining the sick individuals to a single area as much as is feasible with kids as well as regular wipe downs of all the shared objects that are commonly touched in the home, including remotes, devices, computers, and game controllers.
 There should also be extra attention paid to bathrooms.
 “We don’t think of influenza as being spread by feces but the toilet and sink area could be a potential spot where those viruses can be spread,” says Laartz.